 As a result of these transactions, which were closed on November 1, 2013, Nistec acquired 50.5% of our ordinary shares, which constitute 50.5% of our issued share capital on a fully diluted basis, and Nistec gained control of our company.
 Several of our directors resigned, and four new directors were nominated and elected, including Yitzhak Nissan, who was elected Chairman of our Board of Directors.
 We also approved compensation terms for the directors, indemnification agreements between our company and our new directors, granted exculpation letters to our directors and officers, granted waiver and release letters to our then-current directors and officers, and purchased a run-off insurance policy for our then-current directors and officers.
 We also amended our Articles of Association along with our issuance of the shares to Nistec.
-On June 2, 2016, Mr. Nissan aquired 124,028 of our ordinary shares in market transactions.
-Nistec and Yitzhak Nissan have the shared power to vote, dispose of, direct the vote of, and direct the disposition of the 1,148,447 ordinary shares of our company, 1,024,419 of which are beneficially owned by Nistec and 124,028 are owned directly by Mr. Nissan.
+On June 2, 2016, Mr. Nissan acquired 124,028 of our ordinary shares in market transactions.
+In December 2018, Nistec Ltd., transferred its ownership interest in our company to Nistec Golan Ltd. Nistec Golan and Nistec Ltd., are privately held companies indirectly controlled by Mr. Nissan, through Nistec Holdings Ltd.